mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Feats/Shield Master.md

 Source: Player's Handbook

 You use shields not just for protection but also for offense.
-You gain the following benefits while you are wielding a [[shield]]:
+You gain the following benefits while you are wielding a [[Omnomicon/Equipment/Shield]]:

 - If you take the [[Attack]] action on your turn, you can use a [[bonus action]] to try to [[shove]] a creature within 5 feet of you with your shield.